 SEC.
-3.07 LOCATION OF WORK
+3.06 LOCATION OF WORK

-The location(s) the work is to be performed, completed and managed is the Contractor(s)' place of business and the location of the potential aircraft.
+The location(s) the work is to be performed, completed and managed the contractor's place of business.

-The state will not provide workspace for the contractor.
+The State will not provide workspace for the contractor.
 The contractor must provide its own workspace.